leoloso/graphql-by-pop.com/docs/architecture/nested-mutations-single-source-of-code.md

-# Using a single source of code for (nested) mutations
+# Using a single source of code for standard and nested mutations

 The GraphQL server supports 2 behaviors: